pnp/pnpjs/docs/sp/lists.md

 // get the default document library 'Documents' const list = sp.web.lists.getByTitle("Documents");

-// we can use this 'list' variable to run more querys on the list: const r = await list.select("Id")();
+// we can use this 'list' variable to run more queries on the list: const r = await list.select("Id")();

 // log the list Id to console